rubys/showcase/app/views/docs/tasks/Scratches-and-Walk-ons.md

 Heat numbers in this application are numeric, but should you wish to split a heat or reorder a solo, feel free to assign heat numbers with decimals (such as `40.1`).

+As an alternative to editing indidivual heat numbers, you can use drag and drop with individual couples.
+This is more convenient, but generally only works well if the heats are close together.

+If, by accident, you schedule the same person on the floor twice in one heat, that name will show up in red.

 Judges, Emcees, DJs and participants using the mobile application will see the live version of the schedule.
 For example, if there is a scratch the Emcee will see "5 couples on the floor" if there previously were 6.